 Paper is made from wood fibers that are tightly compacted together.
 The finer the wood fibers, the smoother and more compact the paper.
-These tiny fibers are not evident when the paper is cut with scissors or a blade, however.
-When you tear paper, a soft textured edge is revealed.
+These tiny fibers are not evident when the paper is cut with scissors or a blade, but when you tear paper, a soft textured edge is revealed.

-Due to the various ways that the fibers are pressed in various papers, you will get different effects as you switch from one paper to another.
+Because of the different ways the fibers are pressed in various papers, you will get different effects as you switch from one paper type to another.
 Your tears in cardstock will have a different texture than they will on construction paper, rice paper, or watercolor paper.

-Torn edges often reveal an inner color of the paper's core.
-For many papers, it will be the same color as the paper, though there may be slight changes in intensity.
+Torn edges often reveal an inner color of the paper's core, which may be different or the same as the exterior.
 Patterned or printed papers are likely to have a different colored core and this can offer plenty of opportunity for innovative designs.

 The best thing you can do is to experiment with the different types of paper you have.
-Practice with scraps and see what each reveals.
-It will likely inspire your design going forward in the project.
+Practice with scraps and see what each reveals before you commit to using it in your project.

 How to Tear Paper